AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 * mapping CANoe stimuli to stubs
 * handling data exchange during test execution

-⚠️ Important: The Adapter Builder does not compile the SIL adpater iteself.
+⚠️ Important: The Adapter Builder does not compile the SIL adpater itself.
 It only generates the source files for the SIL adapter, which must then be compiled manually into `.dll`.

 💡 Good to know: For a simple SUT (e.g., sensor $\to$ compute $\to$ actuator), the code template generated by CANoe SIL Adapter Builder is usually sufficient for building the SIL adapter.
 A full virtual ECU or AUTOSAR stack is not required.

-The CANoe SIL Adapter Builder can be invoked either in the GUI of CANoe, or via the following commandline in power shell:
+The CANoe SIL Adapter Builder can be invoked either in the GUI of CANoe, or via the following command line in power shell:

 ```shell
 /path/to/sil-adapter-builder.exe /path/to/myProj.vCDL -o . -l cpp